 is just expensive noise.

 The global consulting industry has made a very good business out of telling organisations what they already suspected, in formats they cannot immediately act on.
 Beautiful slides.
 Deep analysis.
 Long reports.
-And at the end of it, the business owner is in the same position they were in before – except lighter in the pocket.
+At the end of it, the business owner is in the same position they were in before – except lighter in the pocket.

 SIOS is built on a different premise.
 Every output carries a so-what.
 Every benchmark is tied to a decision the commissioning party can make.
 Every strategic signal points at a move that can be made now, before the rest of the market makes it first.